Filling out Forms

 Now that you have defined your datasets, you can use them on the clients.
 The data is available on the Ghostlab object, namely, as the array Ghostlab.state.quickFillData.
 In case you haven’t defined any data, or have set the active dataset to ‘None’, this will simply be an empty array.
 If there is data, then each column of the data row assigned to your client will be one of the Array’s items: Ghostlab.state.quickFillData, Ghostlab.state.quickFillData, etc.

-The way to actually use the data are Quickfills.
-With the update to Ghostlab 2.0.10, we’ve added some default Quickfills ($0 – $4) that simply return the Quickfill data at the respective index (0,1,2,3,4).
-If you have defined, say, a dataset with 5 rows, each containing a username and a password, then you can use $0 to fill in the username in any form, and $1 to fill in the password.
+The way to actually use the data are the shortcuts $0, $1, $2, etc. If you have defined, say, a dataset with 5 rows, each containing a username and a password, then you can use $0 to fill in the username in any form, and $1 to fill in the password.
 If you have enough rows for all the clients, then each client will input a different username and password.
 If you haven’t defined any data, the Quickfills will just return a string indicating that.
-We’ve included the Quickfills as examples, so feel free to explore this feature in any way and form you like!
+Note: $0, $1, etc. had to be explicitly defined in Ghostlab 2.
+This is no longer the case – the shortcuts are now implicit.
+Of course it is still possible to access the quickFillData object from any of your custom Quickfills as you please.

 Step 3 – Use data on the clients